fly-apps/elixir_opentel_and_grafana/README.md

 Hopefully, it's clear that there is not a lot of ceremony or effort needed on our part to start collecting traces from our application.

-Next, we'll deploy our application to Fly.io to capture and view some real traces!
+Next, we'll deploy our application to Fly.io so we can capture and view some real traces!

 ## Deploying and Observing Your Application on Fly.io

-Let's being by installing the `flyctl` CLI utility and authenticating with Fly.io so we can start deploying our services using the following guide: https://fly.io/docs/hands-on/install-flyctl/.
+Let's start by installing the `flyctl` CLI utility and authenticating with Fly.io so we can start deploying our services using the following guide: https://fly.io/docs/hands-on/install-flyctl/.

-With that in place, you are ready to start deploying all of the necessary services including our trace enabled Phoenix LiveView application.
+With that done, you are ready to start deploying all of the necessary services including our trace enabled Phoenix LiveView application.
 Let's begin by deploying our Phoenix application.

 ### Phoenix App + Postgres

-To deploy the instrumented Phoenix LiveView application, we first need to update the `fly.toml` file to reflect the name of your application.
-Specifically, you will need to update the following fields:
+To deploy the instrumented Phoenix LiveView application, we first need to update the `fly.toml` file to reflect the name of the application.
+Specifically, we need to update the following fields:

 - Update the `OTEL_RESOURCE_ATTRIBUTES` environment variable to have the correct `service.name` value for your service.
 - Update `OTLP_ENDPOINT` environment variable to have the correct URL for the Tempo service.
-The URL will have the following format: `http://REGION.YOUR-APP-tempo.internal:4318` where `REGION` is one of the Fly.io datacenter regions.
+The URL will have the following format: `http://REGION.YOUR-APP-tempo.internal:4318` where `REGION` is one of the [Fly.io datacenter regions](https://fly.io/docs/reference/regions/).
-- Update the `PHX_HOST` environment variable to reflect the URL of your application based on your application name.
+- Update the `PHX_HOST` environment variable to reflect the URL for the application based on the application name.

 With those fields updated, you can run `fly launch` and let the Fly.io CLI tool do the heavy lifting.
 Be sure to create a Postgres database when prompted so your application has something to communicate with.
 After the application is up and running, we'll want to hydrate the database with some data.
 Connect to the running instance by running `flyctl ssh console` in the CLI.
 After you connect to the Phoenix LiveView application, go ahead and run `/app/bin/YOUR_APP REMOTE` to attach an IEx session to the live application.
-After you connect to the application, you can run the following snippet of Elixir code to populate the database with some initial data:
+After connecting to the application, run the following snippet of Elixir code to populate the database with some initial data:

 ```elixir
 alias Faker.Person